Landes (department)

 Landes ([lɑ̃d]; Lanas [ˈlanəs]; Landak) is a department in the Nouvelle-Aquitaine region, Southwestern France, with a long coastline on the Atlantic Ocean to the west.
-It borders Gers to the east, Pyrénées-Atlantiques, to the south, Lot-et-Garonne to the north-east, and Gironde to the north.
-It also borders the Atlantic Ocean to the west.
+It also borders Gers to the east, Pyrénées-Atlantiques to the south, Lot-et-Garonne to the north-east, and Gironde to the north.
 Located on the Atlantic coast, it had a population of 413,690 as of 2019.
 Its prefecture is Mont-de-Marsan.

-The department is the second-largest department in France and its covers the Forest of Landes.
+The department is the second-largest department in France and it covers the Forest of Landes.
 The southwestern part of the department is part of the wider conurbation of Biarritz and Bayonne across the Pyrénées-Atlantique border.

 History

 Landes is one of the original 83 departments that were created during the French Revolution on 4 March 1790.
 It was created from parts of the provinces of Guyenne and Gascony.